SMarbella/Machine-Learning-Flight-Delays-Analysis/README.md

 ## Synopsis
 Flight delays are a very important subject for the entire aviation industry around the world because of their association with the loss of revenues.
 According to the Bureau of Transportation Statistics, over 20% of flights within the US were delayed in 2018, which resulted in a revenue loss of approximately 41 billion USD.
 These delays cause inconvenience to the airlines and passengers because increased travel time leads to increased food, crew payment, aircraft repositioning, fuel consumption, and lodging costs and added stress among passengers.
 Flight delays could happen due to several factors, such as air congestion, weather conditions, mechanical problems, the time it takes for all passengers to board the plane, and    an airline's inability to handle demands.
 The flight dataset contains information about all flights that departed in 2013 from airports in New York City to destinations in the United States, Puerto Rico, and the American Virgin Islands.
-The airports included are NYC, EWR, JFK, and LGA.
+This analysis focuses on the following airports in New York City: Newark Liberty International Airport (EWR), John F. Kennedy International Airport (JFK), and LaGuardia Airport (LGA).

 ## Table Columns
 -	`year`: All flights departed in 2013.